 Well… THEY can make this stuff up, apparently.
 This week, MSNBC’s Lawrence O’Donnell suggested that a defense against a person with an AR-15 could not be successfully mounted with a pistol, because “A bullet fired from an AR-15 travels 3x faster than one from a handgun.”
 This left any and all people knowledgeable about firearms shaking their heads.
 Does he think it’s a “bullet race” like in the cartoons?
 Holy crap.

 Senator Diane Feinstein later borrowed from Rolling Stone magazine, tweeting: “A handgun [wound] is simply a stabbing with a bullet.
 It goes in like a nail.”
 With the high-velocity rounds of the AR-15, “it’s as if you shot somebody with a Coke can.”
+What is she smoking?

 These were arguments against anyone (citizens, teachers, faculty, staff, parents, etc) attempting self-defense with a handgun against a bad guy with an AR-15.
 Because the “bullets are too slow.”
 Whiskey.
 Tango.
 Foxtrot??
 This is utter nonsense.